crowdcent/centimators/README.md

 ## Pipeline with Metadata Routing

 `centimators` transformers are designed to work seamlessly within scikit-learn Pipelines, leveraging its metadata routing capabilities.
 This allows you to pass data like date or ticker series through the pipeline to the specific transformers that need them, while also chaining together multiple transformers.
 This is useful for building more complex feature pipelines, but also allows for better cross-validation, hyperparameter tuning, and model selection.
+For example, if you add a Regressor at the end of the pipeline, you can imagine searching over various combinations of lags, moving average windows, and model hyperparameters during the training process.

 Here's an example using `RankTransformer` and `LagTransformer`: